ex0dus-0x/fuzzable/README.md

 ### Analysis Mode

-By default, __fuzzable__ will utilize the _recommend_ mode, where many function targets will be filtered out from analysis and fuzzability consideration.
-The following criteria are used when filtering:
+By default, __fuzzable__ will filter out function targets based on the following criteria:

 * __Top-level entry calls__ - functions that aren't called by any other calls in the target.
 These are ideal entry points that have potentially very high coverage.
 * __Static calls__ - _(source only)_ functions that are `static` and aren't exposed through headers.